ApetroaeTudor/VerilogProjects/README.md

 ### Testing
 ![Testing waveform](./Pipeline/Others/waveform_1.png)
 The code loaded into the Instruction Memory covers arithmetic, logical, branch and memory instructions.
-There are cases that trigger data hazards and control hazards<br>
+There are cases that trigger data hazards and control hazards.<br>
 Testing was done using Icarus Verilog and Gtkwave in Visual Studio Code.<br>